10 Lectin Free Foods That’ll Seriously Improve Your Gut Health

-These foods are sources of protein, B vitamins, fiber, and minerals, and healthy fats.
+These foods are sources of protein, B vitamins, fiber, minerals, and healthy fats.

-For legumes such as beans, you will have to soak them in water for two hours and cook it to destroy the lectins.
+For legumes such as beans, you will have to soak them in water for two hours and cook them to destroy the lectins.

 If you want to have a shorter preparation, pressure cooking can also effectively destroy lectins in other foods.